daniyalmaster693/SuperCorners/README.md

 <img src="/Assets/SuperCorners-Dark-1.png" width="100%" alt="SuperCorners"/><br/>

-SuperCorners is a macOS app that takes your screen corners to the next level.
+SuperCorners is a macOS app that supercharges your screen corners.

 I've always loved the Hot Corners feature on macOS, but it's always felt very limited.
 So I built SuperCorners, which aims to provide a more polished and powerful experience.
 It builds on Apple's built in Hot Corners with extra trigger zones while providing more control and smarter automation, transforming each corner and zone into a powerful part of your productivity system.